ApolloAuto/apollo/docs/06_Perception/perception_apollo_3.0.md

 ### Object Detection/Tracking
 In a traffic setting, there are two kinds of objects: stationary objects and dynamic objects.
 Stationary objects include lane lines, traffic lights, and thousands of traffic signs written in different languages.
 Other than driving, there are multiple landmarks on the road mostly for visual localization including street lamps, barriers, bridge on top of the road, or any other skyline construction.
 Among all those objects, Apollo 3.0 will detect only lane lines.

 Among dynamic objects, Apollo can detect passenger vehicles, trucks, cyclists, pedestrians, or any other object including animals on the road.
 Apollo can also categorize objects based on which lane the object is in.
 The most important object is CIPV (closest in path vehicle or object).
-In order of importance, objects present in neighbouring lanes fall in the second category.
+In order of importance, objects present in neighboring lanes fall in the second category.

 #### 2D-to-3D Bounding Box